SQL-Academy/en.sql-academy/course/module-3/subquery-with-one-column-one-row/article.md

+---
+meta:
+    title: 'Subquery with one row and one column'
+    description: 'Scalar subqueries in SQL, examples and syntax'
+---

 # Subquery with one row and one column

 In this lesson, let's take a closer look at a subquery that returns one row and one column.